maxeonyx/better-replace-on-save/README.md

 ### 0.4.0

 Support for user home directory variables in `betterReplaceOnSave.replacementsFiles`.
 You can now use `~/path`, `${userHome}/path`, `${env:HOME}/path`, `${env:UserProfile}/path`, or `${env:VARIABLE_NAME}/path` in file paths.

+NOTE: *File watch is not supported for files outside the workspace root.
+Reload the window to apply changes to these files.*

 ---